 Toxic metals lurking in body tissues are a potential harm to a developing baby.
 Hair analysis and other tests from a professional can determine with certainty whether or not this is a problem for you.
 In lieu of expensive tests, however, a simple supplement consisting a tablespoon of food grade diatomaceous earth per 100 pounds of body weight per day in a glass of water can be used to detox your body by pulling toxic metals from the digestive tract.

-Please note that while gentle detoxification before pregnancy is a good idea, detoxification while pregnant and breastfeeding is most definitely not!
+Please note that while a gentle detox for pregnancy is a good idea, detoxification while pregnant and breastfeeding is most definitely not!
 If any physical symptoms are experienced while detoxing, click here for ways to quickly alleviate your discomfort.

 More Information on Healthy Ways to Detox